Redundancy FAQs – An Employer’s Guide

 How long should a redundancy consultation be and when is collective consultation required?

 Except where there is a collective consultation situation, there are no prescribed timescales for a redundancy consultation.
-For this reason it may be possible to conclude the consultation exercise in the space of a week.
-This is very much fact dependent.
-Ultimately, the employer must:
+For this reason, it may be possible to conclude the consultation exercise in the space of a week.
+This is very much fact-dependent.

-• give them an opportunity to express their own views and put forward alternative options.
+- Give them an opportunity to express their own views and put forward alternative options.

 Where there is a proposal to dismiss as redundant 20 or more employees within the period of 90 days, then employers will have an obligation to engage in collective consultation with either a trade union representative (if recognised) or an elected employee representative.
 Collective consultation will not eliminate the need for an employer to carry out individual consultation meetings as well.
 The law prescribes a process (which includes a minimum period) for collective consultation.